Indian Summer (1972 film)

 Indian Summer (La prima notte di quiete) is a 1972 psychological romantic drama film co-written and directed by Valerio Zurlini and starring Alain Delon, Sonia Petrovna, Renato Salvatori, Alida Valli, Adalberto Maria Merli, Salvo Randone and Lea Massari.
 The version released in France and West Germany runs less than the Italian cut.

 The film tells the story of a gifted but restless young man who cannot live up to the high traditions of his family and survives in obscurity, taking casual teaching jobs and living in a loveless partnership with a depressed woman.
-His aimless existence reaches a crisis point when he falls for one of his students, a beautiful but badly damaged girl.
+His aimless existence reaches a turning point when he falls for one of his students, a beautiful yet badly damaged girl, a sunny interval in his life like an Indian summer.

 Despite receiving positive reviews from critics, the film was a commercial failure.

 Plot

 Daniele Dominici is hired as a substitute teacher at a liceo classico in Rimini despite an employment history with unexplained gaps.
 During his first class, he assigns the students to write an essay on a free topic or, if they prefer, one on writer Manzoni.
 To his surprise, only one student chooses the latter, the quiet and attractive Vanina, who increasingly absorbs his attention.
 He begins to court her and gives her the book Vanina Vanini by Stendhal.

 Daniele lives with his partner Monica, with whom he has a strained relationship.
 In his free time, he becomes acquainted with a group of men who partake in alcohol, drugs and gambling in a local bar.
 The group includes Gerardo, a crooked businessman who drives an ostentatious Lamborghini and is Vanina's lover; Spider, a gay pharmacist who is secretly a devout Catholic and lover of poetry; and Marcello, a real estate agent.

 After school, Daniele takes the withdrawn Vanina to Monterchi to see the painting Madonna del Parto by Piero della Francesca, and on the way back, they kiss.
 Their encounter is abruptly interrupted when Vanina spots Gerardo's car in the distance and quickly leaves.
 On the evening of Spider's birthday, after going to a disco where Vanina sulks and refuses to dance with Daniele, the group end up at Gerardo's luxurious house.
 There, he shows a home movie, which starts innocently with Vanina on a trip to Venice before showing her naked, lying in bed in a hotel room.
 Upset, she switches off the projector, and the guests leave.